TimPGamer/picamera2-WebUI-TimsFixes/README.md

 ```bash
 python app.py
 ```
-5. From your broswer, on a device connected to the same network, goto the following address: 'http://**Your IP**:8080/'
+5. From your broswer, on a device connected to the same network, goto one of following addresses: 'http://**Host IP**:8080/' or 'http://**Device Name**:8080'

+Note: You will need to replace **Host IP** with the IP of the device running the WebUI and **Device Name** with the name the host device has on your network.
+Default host name will be **raspberrypi**.

 ## Running as a service